Contribution to Ophthalmology

 Verkazia, a vernal keratoconjunctivitis (VKC) treatment

 Vernal keratoconjunctivitis (VKC) is a recurrent serious allergic eye condition, most common in children and adolescents, characterized by severe inflammation of the ocular surface, including corneas and conjunctivas.
-Its symptoms include intense eye itching, eye pain, and high light sensitivity, which can hinder the daily lives of patients.
+Its symptoms include intense eye itching, eye pain, and highlight sensitivity, which can hinder the daily lives of patients.
 Without adequate treatment, severe cases may cause corneal ulcers and visual impairments.

 Santen has developed and been marketing Verkazia, a cyclosporine ophthalmic emulsion for VKC, which features a long-time stay on the ocular surface and improved corneal absorption based on Santen's proprietary cationic nanoemulsion technology.